Costa Favolosa Cruise Review

 Ferrari wine available on Costa Ships

 First of all, the selection of wines that you get with this package is incredible.
-Practically every single wine that is sold by the glass is included in the package.
+Every single wine sold by the glass is included in the package.
 Also included are some Italian champagne-style wines like Ferrari Brut and Demi-Sec, which we love.
 They also had some dessert wines such as sauterne.
-If this is not enough, you have various digestives and top-label liquors such as Zacapa Rum and cognac.
-Now, some of these special wines are only served at the wine bar; more about that later.

 If this selection is still not enough, you also have some gourmet coffee included at the Gelateria Amarillo.
-The plus package is incredible, and the upgrade is not that expensive if you decide to treat yourself to a much more refined selection of wines.
+The plus package is incredible, and the upgrade is not expensive if you treat yourself to a much more refined selection of wines.
 They have our favorite Chiantis and some treats like zacapa rum and sauterne.
 If we’d known about it years ago, we would have upgraded every time.
 As it stands, we will upgrade every time we get on a Costa cruise!

 Bars